 We haven’t finalised a process for applying but priority will be given to those who have registered for rental housing with Ngāti Whātua Ōrākei Whai Māia.
 For more information, click here: https://ngatiwhatuaorakei.com/housing/

+The images above are concepts only.
 We are still working through the design but will share updates when they become available.

 We are still working through the details of the design.